START TRACKING YOUR SPEND

 Let's stop pretending that being good at money means you need to be good at math.
 Instead, let's listen to our body and our mind.

-A sinking fund is an account in that you set aside money each month to put toward a goal at a later date.
-It is a separate pot or bucket of money to shield you from using your savings when something unexpected comes up.
+A sinking fund is an account in which you set aside money each month to put toward a goal at a later date.
+It is a separate pot or bucket of money to shield you from using your savings when something unexpected arises.

 We’ll also cover strategies for consistently putting money towards your goals and tips for staying on track.

 Most of the time, saving for a financial goal can be overwhelming.
 So instead, a sinking fund is a strategy to avoid financial stress and, more importantly — avoid blowing your budget.
 Each month, you’ll put a small sum of money into a separate high-interest savings account of your choice towards a goal that is coming soon, such as your kids’ birthday, summer vacation or Christmas.

 You may have a number in mind for these infrequent expenses.
 However, these costs might be in specific areas of your budget, like a routine oil change or a goal you are working towards that only happens once a year.

 Once you’re aware of your savings goal, you pick an end date when you hope to have the money saved and contribute on a consistent schedule until you reach your goal.
 This is the reverse of how we are conditioned: to finance anything we can’t pay cash for in our daily lives.
 Surprise!
 You don’t have to go into debt to buy something that you *knew* was coming.